nickcancio123/Custom-Game-Engine/README.md

 GAMEOBJECT, is an attributed subclass that has transform information (i.e., position, rotation, and scale), can have children gameobjects, and has a virtual method Update, which it recursively calls on its children.
 Gameobjects also have a list of actions.

 ACTIONS, inheriting from attributed, are modular units of behavior that can be added to or removed from gameobjects to configure their behavior.
-Actions also have a virtual Update method in which their behavior is defined.
-Gameobjects call update on their own list of actions, thereby "behaving".
+Actions create behavior by operating on the datums on their owner gameobjects.
+Gameobjects call Update on their own list of actions, thereby "behaving".